joaovitorborges/TODO_List/README.md

 # TODO_List
-To-do list simples, que permite:
-- adicionar uma tarefa
-- deletar uma tarefa
+Simple to-do list, which can:
+- add a task
+- delete a task
-- alterar o status da tarefa
+- change a tast status

-Este projeto tem foco no tratamento de quaisquer erros causados pelo usuário.
-Desenvolvido utilizando Java 8.
+With focus on handling all possible user errors Developed using Java 8